tryscer/flock/flock-music.md

 *(Yooooooor precious looahahv)*

 *Step right up!*
 	We’re walking under a giant arched marquee welcoming us to the Henrico County Fair (June 4th-12th, 13th Achievement Day) and stepping right up into the fair.
-It all hits me at once: the *step right up*s and the *come on down*s of the carneys and the *whizz* and *clank-clank-clank* and *ahhhh*s and *mommy!*s of the carousel, the sizzle of the meat on grills, the crunch of peanut shells under foot.
+It all hits me at once: the *step right up*s and the *come on down*s of the carneys and the *whizz* and *clank-clank-clank* and *ahhhh*s and *mommy!*s of the carousel, the sizzle of the meat on grills, the crunch of peanut shells under foot, the din of the crowd.
 	“Daddy, I want you to get me a Fairy Floss!”
 	“Darnel sure looks fancy in that green coat.”
 	“What are these white kids doing here?”